christhekeele/slackkit/README.md

 Usage
 -----

-Slackkit has two layers: porcelain and plumbing.

-You can use the porcelain to quickly get started on your own Slack integrations:

-These should be links to tutorials.

-- `Slackkit.Bot` for building Bot Users
+Receiving data:

-- `Slackkit.Hook` for building Outgoing Webhooks
+- `Slackkit.Hook` for monitoring for specific public messages with Outgoing Webhooks
-- `Slackkit.Command` for building custom Slash Commands
+- `Slackkit.Command` for receiving to explicit user instructions via Slash Commands

+Sending data:

-- `Slackkit.Actions` for triggering high-level Slack events
+- `Slackkit.Actions` for triggering high-level common actions within Slack
-- `Slackkit.Application` for building complete Slack Applications

-This provides all you need for full-stack Slack Application development.
-You can compose commands that cause bots to send messages, and webhooks that update your bot's state, all integrated without registering an actual 'application' with Slack.

-Under the hood, the plumbing that works with the Slack APIs are:
+- `Slackkit.API` for sending general instructions to slack via the Web API

-- `Slackkit.Web` for leveraging Slack's Web API and Incoming Webhooks
+- `Slackkit.Message` for authoring simple or richly-formatted messages via Incoming Webhooks

+Composing messages:
+- `Slackkit.Message.Sigils` Message DSL
+- `Slackkit.Message.Builder` Message DSL
+- `Slackkit.Reference` for dealing with Channel and User representations
+- `Slackkit.Attachment` attaching payloads to Messages
+- `Slackkit.Button` for building Interactive Button workflows
+- `Slackkit.Emoji` for emoji

+Interacting with data:

+- `Slackkit.User` for taking actions on behalf of a User
+- `Slackkit.Bot` for building Bots that can notice any Slack event
+- `Slackkit.Interaction` for responding to Interactive Button input

+Utilities:

+- `Slackkit.Endpoint` for creating HTTP endpoints for receiving Slack data
-- `Slackkit.RTM` for leveraging Slack's Real Time Messaging API
+- `Slackkit.Socket` for establishing websocket connections with the Slack RTM API
-- `Slackkit.Auth` for navigating Slack's authentication protocols
+- `Slackkit.Auth` for performing OAuth handshakes

-These tools are useful for when you want to build something really custom, but their use is generally abstracted through the porcelain tools.